sbaer/selcommands/README.md

 * SelByUserText - select all objects that have a given user text key
 * SelByLineWeight - select objects based on their line (plot) weight
 * SelSmallSurface - select all surfaces / polysurfaces that have a bounding box diagonal smaller than a given value
+* SelArc - select all arcs using the current document tolerance.
+Full circular arcs are NOT selected
+* SelCircle - select all circles using the current document tolerance

 Downloading
 -----------